mafifafm/pxt-microbit/docs/test/courses/csintro/conditionals/project.md

 * Display a dynamic score
 * ...let your imagination run wild!

-Try to code your micro:bit to do something original.
+Try to code your Ragga to do something original.
 Here is one example:

 ![Close-up of game tokens](/static/courses/csintro/conditionals/battle-pieces.jpg)